Crispy on the outside, succulent and juicy in the centre. These pork pieces are worth every second of the cooking involved in this recipe.

 Place pork belly into a large pot of cold water and bring to the boil, reduce to a simmer and cook for 5 minutes and then drain.

 Return the pork to the pot and cover the pork belly with the chicken stock, add garlic, ginger, star anise, cassia bark and soy sauce.
 Bring to a simmer and cook for 30 minutes.
-Reserve 1 cup of the cooking liquid, then drain the pork belly and allow to cool.
+Reserve 1 cup of the cooking liquid, then drain the pork belly and allow it to cool.

 Cut the pork belly into 3x3 cm cubes and place in a large bowl.
 In a mortar and pestle crush together the salt flakes and white peppercorns, toss through the pork pieces.

-To make the palm sugar sauce, place the palm sugar and water in a large saucepan over a low heat.
+To make the palm sugar sauce, place the palm sugar and water in a large saucepan over low heat.
 Stir until the sugar has dissolved.
-Increase to a high heat and cook until sugar begins to caramelise, it will become a dark golden brown colour.
-You can smell the caramlisation of the sugar.
+Increase to high heat and cook until sugar begins to caramelise, it will become a dark golden brown colour.
+You can smell the caramelisation of the sugar.
 Be careful to not burn the sugar or it will make the sauce bitter.